Alfa Romeo Tipo 103: Technical features

 The Tipo 103 was built on a steel unibody chassis.
-Overall length was 3630 mm, and the car weighed 725 kg.
+The overall length was 3630 mm, and the car weighed 725 kg.

 The body style was a four-door three-box berlina with a tall greenhouse.
-The rear deck lid had a wide shallow recess running fore-and-aft which was continued in the front hood as an indented "V" that carried through into the upper grille of the car.
+The rear deck lid had a wide shallow recess running fore-and-aft which continued in the front hood as an indented "V" carried through into the upper grille of the car.
 The taillights were set into indentations in the rear of the car on either side.

 Suspension was independent front and rear with coil-over shock absorbers.
 Brakes were disk front and drum rear.
 An unusual feature of the rear suspension was that it was electrically adjustable.
 Extensive work was done on the type of constant-velocity joint used to provide predictable behaviour but even then Busso felt it was a temporary solution.

 Power came from a version of the Alfa Romeo Twin Cam engine adapted for the 103.
 This inline four-cylinder DOHC engine has two valves per cylinder and an aluminum head and cylinder block with steel wet liners.
 In the Tipo 103 it displaced 896 cc with a bore of 66 mm and a stroke of 65.5 mm.
 Maximum power was 52 PS at 5500 rpm.
 In adapting the Nord engine to a transverse application the engine block and transaxle cases were built as one unit.
 Power was transmitted to the front wheels through a four-speed fully synchronized manual gearbox.
-Top speed during testing was 139 kph and the standing kilometer took 41.2 seconds.
+The top speed during testing was 139 kph and the standing kilometer took 41.2 seconds.

 Post-cancellation

 Alfa Romeo did not put the Tipo 103 into production.
 At the time Alfa was building Renaults for the entry-level market, which freed them to focus on the more profitable middle- and upper-price market.
 It is speculated that Alfa's decision was also influenced by pressure from Fiat to honour a "gentleman's agreement" that Fiat would not build larger more expensive cars and Alfa would not intrude into the small car market that Fiat was active in.

 Styling cues from the body of the 103 would appear in other later Alfa Romeos, including the Giulia, which came to market in 1962.

 It is widely believed that the Tipo 103 influenced the design of the Renault 8 that was introduced in 1962 with a Vee hood and boxy shape but with a rear-mounted engine.

-Alfa Romeo would revisit the concept of a compact front wheel drive car a decade later with the government-backed Alfasud.
+Alfa Romeo revisited the concept of a compact front wheel drive car a decade later with the government-backed Alfasud.

 The Tipo 103 prototype and three engines are preserved at the Alfa Romeo Museum in Arese.